Map from 1889 of Southwark, parts of Lambeth, Camberwell and Greenwich in London, by Charles Booth showing areas of poverty

 The Lie of the Land: Who Controls the Map?

-Ed Parsons and Ollie Ballinger on how maps can expose injustice, challenged authority, and reshaped what we see.
+Ed Parsons, Ollie Ballinger, Pragya Agarwal and Mike Duggan on how maps can expose injustice, challenge authority, and reshape what we see.

 Friday 14 November, 19.00